1190452/LAPR2/docs/UC4/UC4_CreateTransaction .md

 #### Main success scenario

 1. The Collaborator beggins the creation of a payment transaction.
+2. The system shows the Collaborator a list of tasks and asks him to choose one.
+3. The collaborator chooses one task from the list.
+4. The system shows the collaborator a list of freelancers that are present in the system and asks the collaborator once again to choose of of them.
+5. The collaborator chooses one freelancer from the list.
-2. The System asks for the necessary data(brief description of the task((id, brief description, time duration (in hours), cost per hour (in euros) and task category), detail about the execution of the task(end date, delay,         brief description of the quality of the work) and information about the freelancer that worked in the task(id, name, level of expertise, e-mail, NIF, bank account (IBAN) , address and country)).
+6. The System asks for the rest of the necessary data(details about the execution of the task(end date, delay, brief description of the quality of the work)).
-3. The Collaborator introduces all the necessary data.
+7. The Collaborator introduces all the necessary data.
-4. The system validates and shows the data to the Collaborator asking him to confirm.
+8. The system validates and shows the data to the Collaborator asking him to confirm.
-5. The collaborator confirms.
+9. The collaborator confirms.
-6. The system regists the data and informs the Collaborator that the operation was successful.
+10. The system regists the data and informs the Collaborator that the operation was successful.